 Next Milestones

-Complete verification of mutual-boost functionality.
+Complete verification of mutual-boost operation

-Addition of the LP social proof section.
+Addition of LP social proof section

 Towards Launch

-Pickup Hook (for Media and Communities)
+Pickup Hook (For Media and Communities)

-Tomorrow’s Adventure Preview
+Preview of Tomorrow’s Adventure

-Complete verification and correction of mutual-boost functionality.
+Complete verification and correction of mutual-boost operation